ADVANCED METHOD DEVELOPMENT AND RESEARCH APPLICATIONS OF ANALYTICAL CHEMISTRY - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The candidate will be required to complete a data handling and publication coursework activity.
+Failure of the coursework unit of assessment will require the candidate to complete a data handling and write up coursework activity.

 The assessment strategy is designed to provide students with the opportunity to demonstrate sufficient theoretical and applied practical skills of the above.